SGDInstitute/apollo/content/collections/pages/sgdinstitute/queer-policy.md

                 type: bold
           -
             type: text
-            text: 'Join us for a virtual conversation with Dr. Bianca D.M.
-Wilson and Dr. Celeste Watkins-Hayes, in partnership with the University of Michigan.'
+            text: 'Join us for a livestreamed fireside chat from Ann Arbor with Chasten Buttigieg, in partnership with the University of Michigan.'
       -
         type: set
         attrs: